depeh/q/README.md

 ---------------------------------

 ### PREREQUISITES
-Node.JS Required Install.
-Go here for more info: https://nodejs.org/ MySQL Required Install.
-Go here for more info: https://dev.mysql.com/downloads/installer/
+Install Node.JS - Go here for more info: https://nodejs.org/

+Install MySQL - Go here for more info: https://dev.mysql.com/downloads/installer/

 ### SETUP & RUN
 1. Set up a MySQL database using the provided schema in `sql/create.sql`.